-For hesitation rolls, the second digit in the catalog number indicates the number of points: Family 9.2 is 2-point rolls; Family 9.4 is 4-point rolls; and Family 9.8 is 8-point rolls.
+For hesitation rolls, the second digit in the catalogue number indicates the number of points: Family 9.2 is 2-point rolls; Family 9.4 is 4-point rolls; and Family 9.8 is 8-point rolls.

-Family 9.9 - Positive Snap Rolls
+Family 9.9 - Positive Flick Rolls

-Snap rolls represent one of the greatest challenges to judges.
-This is primarily due to two factors: (1) the "snapping" characteristics of different types of aircraft are unique; and (2), snap rolls are a high energy maneuver that occur very quickly.
-Snaps happen so fast, in fact, that it is virtually impossible for a judge to determine the exact order in which events occur, especially at the beginning of the snap.
+Flick rolls represent one of the greatest challenges to judges.
+This is primarily due to two factors: (1) the "flicking" characteristics of different types of aircraft are unique; and (2), flick rolls are a high energy manoeuvre that occur very quickly.
+Flicks happen so fast, in fact, that it is virtually impossible for a judge to determine the exact order in which events occur, especially at the beginning of the flick.
 There are no criteria, therefore, for seeing nose and wing movement initiated at the same time as with the other autorotation family, Spins.

-The judge must see two things to determine that a snap roll has occurred.
-The nose must depart the flight path in the correct direction and autorotation must be initiated.
-If the judge does not observe both events, the figure must be given a zero (0).
+The judge must see two things to determine that a flick roll has occurred.
+The nose must depart the flight path and autorotation must be initiated.
+If the judge does not observe both events, the figure must be given a soft zero (0.0).

-For a positive snap roll, the nose must move away clearly and unambiguously from the wheels.
-(Figure 43) This puts the aircraft's wings near the critical angle-of-attack.
+For a positive flick roll, the nose must move away clearly and unambiguously from the wheels (Figure 43).
+This puts the aircraft's wings near the critical angle-of-attack.
+If the nose moves in the wrong direction, a hard zero (HZ) is given.
 Either shortly after the nose moves, or simultaneously with the nose movement, the aircraft must be seen to yaw around its vertical axis, thus initiating a stall of one wing and subsequent autorotation.
 If any movement about the longitudinal (roll) axis is observed before the autorotation starts, the figure is downgraded one (1) point per five (5) degrees of roll.

-Throughout the snap roll, the main axis of the snap roll's rotation must be in the correct plane and direction of flight.
-However, the type of motion (angle-ofattack and angular velocity) displayed around the main axis of autorotation differs between aircraft types (much as each type of aircraft has different spin characteristics).
-If the character of the snap roll changes during the figure, the figure is downgraded. (see Family 9.1) A changing rate of rotation or the nose moving more onto the flight path (like a slow roll) is the most often observed change in character.
-But for all aircraft types, the criteria for stopping the snap roll is the same: the attitude before starting the snap roll and in the instant of stopping it must be identical and must correspond to the geometry of the basic figure on which the snap roll is performed.
+Throughout the flick roll, the main axis of the flick roll's rotation must be in the correct plane and direction of flight.
+However, the type of motion (angle-of-attack and angular velocity) displayed around the main axis of autorotation differs between aircraft types (much as each type of aircraft has different spin characteristics).
+If the character of the flick roll changes during the figure, the figure is downgraded. (see Family 9.1) A changing rate of rotation or the nose moving more onto the flight path (like a slow roll) is the most often observed change in character.
+But for all aircraft types, the criteria for stopping the flick roll is the same: the attitude before starting the flick roll and in the instant of stopping it must be identical and must correspond to the geometry of the basic figure on which the flick roll is performed.